thanos-io/thanos/docs/components/sidecar.md

       --log.request.decision=LogFinishCall
                                  Request Logging for logging the start and end of requests.
 LogFinishCall is enabled by
                                  default.
-LogFinishCall : Logs the finish call of the requests.
-LogStartAndFinishCall : Logs
+LogFinishCall: Logs the finish call of the requests.
+LogStartAndFinishCall: Logs the
-                                 the start and finish call of the requests.
+                                 start and finish call of the requests.
-                                 NoLogCall : Disable request logging.
+                                 NoLogCall: Disable request logging.
       --http-address="0.0.0.0:10902"
                                  Listen host:port for HTTP endpoints.
       --http-grace-period=2m     Time to wait after an interrupt received for